torchbox/verdant-rca/README.md

 ## Docker

-There is a docker-compose file included in `django-verdant/docker-compose`.
+There is a `docker-compose` file included in `django-verdant/docker-compose`.
 Run with `docker-compose up` the site will be available on `0.0.0.0:8509`.

+Note: this was developed for testing the `Dockerfile` during the Heroku move.
+It isn't completely working yet for local development.

 # Deployments